MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/New-MgBetaUserMailFolderChildFolderMessageForward.md

 An upload session allows your app to upload ranges of the file in sequential API requests, which allows the transfer to be resumed if a connection is dropped while the upload is in progress.
 To upload a file using an upload session:

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgUserMailFolderChildFolderMessageForward](/powershell/module/Microsoft.Graph.Users.Actions/New-MgUserMailFolderChildFolderMessageForward?view=graph-powershell-v1.0)

 ## SYNTAX

 ### CreateExpanded (Default)